 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Here is the original Swiss recipe for bircher muesli that was developed around the turn of the last century by Swiss physician Maximilian Oskar Bircher-Benner.

-- In a small bowl or mug, mix the oats and water and let them soften overnight in the refrigerator.
+In a small bowl, mug, or Mason jar, mix the oats and water, cover, and let them soften overnight in the refrigerator.
 If you're in a hurry, oats do not need to be soaked for hours to make them digestible, although other grains do.

 This negates Bircher's idea of a low-calorie, high-energy pre-meal filler, but it tastes good.
 Additions can be made as follows (or create your own):

-- Toast the grains before using in your milk.
+Toast the grains before plumping them in water overnight.